awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

-# Updating an Existing Worker Node Group<a name="update-stack"></a>
+# Updating an existing worker node group<a name="update-stack"></a>

 This topic helps you to update an existing AWS CloudFormation self\-managed worker node stack with a new AMI\.
 You can use this procedure to update your worker nodes to a new version of Kubernetes following a cluster update, or you can update to the latest Amazon EKS\-optimized AMI for an existing Kubernetes version\.

 **Important**
 This topic covers worker node updates for self\-managed node groups\.
-If you are using [Managed Node Groups](managed-node-groups.md), see [Updating a Managed Node Group](update-managed-node-group.md)\.
+If you are using [Managed node groups](managed-node-groups.md), see [Updating a managed node group](update-managed-node-group.md)\.

 The latest default Amazon EKS worker node AWS CloudFormation template is configured to launch an instance with the new AMI into your cluster before removing an old one, one at a time\.
 This configuration ensures that you always have your Auto Scaling group's desired count of active instances in your cluster during the rolling update\.

 **Note**
 This method is not supported for worker node groups that were created with `eksctl`\.
-If you created your cluster or worker node group with `eksctl`, see [Migrating to a New Worker Node Group](migrate-stack.md)\.
+If you created your cluster or worker node group with `eksctl`, see [Migrating to a new worker node group](migrate-stack.md)\.

 **To update an existing worker node group**